-Overview Artix services are implemented by $C++$ or JAX-RPC plug-ins.
-When you want to deploy a service into an Artix container, the first step is to gener a plug-in from a WSDL contract.
-For a C++ service, this generates a dynamic library (Windows), or shared library (UNIX), and a dependencies file.
-For a JAX-RPC service, this generates the Java classes required to implement the plug-in.
-An XML deployment descriptor is also generated for both C++ and JAX-RPC service.
-You can generate a plug-in and deployment descriptor using any of the following commands: • wsdltocpp • wsdltojava • wsdd Using wsdltocpp For example, to generate a C++ plug-in library and a deployment descriptor for a specified .wsdl file, use the following command: wsdltocpp -n deploy_plugin -impl -server -m NMAKE:library -plugin:it_simple_service_cpp_bus_plugin -deployable simple_service.wsdl The -plugin and -deployable options are the most importantplugin generates a new plug-in and -deployable generates a corresponding generates a new plug-in, and -deployable generates a corresponding deployment descriptor.
+Artix services are implemented by C++ plug-ins.
+When you want to deploy a service into an Artix container, the first step is to generate a plug-in from a WSDL contract.

+This generates a dynamic library (Windows), or shared library (UNIX), and a dependencies file.
+An XML deployment descriptor is also generated for the service.
+You can generate a plug-in and deployment descriptor using any of the following commands:

+- wsdltocpp - wsdd

+Using wsdltocpp

+For example, to generate a C++ plug-in library and a deployment descriptor for a specified .wsdl file, use the following command:

+''' wsdltocpp -n deploy_plugin -impl -server -m NMAKE:library -plugin:it_simple_service_opp_bus_plugin -deployable simple_service.wsdl '''

+The -plugin and -deployable options are the most important. -plugin generates a new plug-in, and -deployable generates a corresponding deployment descriptor.